 Hilltopper Academy is a week-long, residential, summer-bridge program designed to increase college readiness among entering freshmen with “at-risk” pre-entry factors (i.e. substandard scores on the ACT or SAT, below average H.S.
 GPA).
-Qualifying freshmen are invited to participate in the academy in early May.
+In early May, qualifying freshmen are invited to participate in the academy.
 Participants engage in a week of skill-building activities in Math, Writing, Critical-Thinking and Study Strategies and Time Management.

 FIRST YEAR EXPERIENCE (COLL 101)

 FYE is an eight week long, two-hour seminar course offered each fall designed to prepare first-year freshmen for academic and personal success at West Liberty University.
 Students who successfully complete FYE will be able to:

 - Effectively use WINS